clear-code/lua-web-driver/docs/reference/element.md

 ### `find_element(strategy, finder) -> web-driver.Element` {#find-element}

-This method is find web element by some retrival methods.
+This method is find web element by some retrieval methods.

 `strategy`: Specify how to search the element.
 You can set the argument as below.